 Integrating Feldenkrais learning into everyday life: How to carry the method’s self-study and self-improvement principles over into everyday life.

-Ideas for ATM Self-Study: A simple list of do’s and don’ts for homework time, whether you’re exploring remembered lessons, working from notes, improvising, or using a book or audio or lesson source like the Feldenkrais Project.
+Ideas for ATM Self-Study: A simple list of do’s and don’ts for Feldenkrais explorations, whether you’re exploring remembered lessons, working from notes, improvising, or using a book or audio or lesson source like the Feldenkrais Project.

 Ingredients of Organic Learning (aka Curiosity!): Not just for Feldenkrais study, not just for somatic explorations!
 An unordered list intended to help you create a safe, fun, and efficient human learning environment for yourself or others.
 Good reminders for teachers and parents.